Spanish cuisine: Castile-La Mancha

 In Castilla-La Mancha, the culinary habits reflect the origin of foods eaten by shepherds and peasants.
-It is said that the best La Mancha cuisine cookbook is the novel Don Quixote by Miguel de Cervantes.
-Wheat and grains are a dominant product and ingredient.
-They are used in bread, soups, gazpacho manchego, crumbs, porridge, etc. One of the most abundant ingredients in Manchego cuisine is garlic, leading to dishes such as ajoarriero, ajo puerco, and garlic marinade.
+Wheat and grains are a dominant product and ingredient—they are used in bread, soups, gazpacho manchego, migas, and porridge.
+One of the most abundant ingredients in Manchego cuisine is garlic, leading to dishes such as ajoarriero, ajo puerco, and ajo mataero.

 Some traditional recipes are gazpacho manchego, pisto manchego, and migas ruleras.
-Also popular is morteruelo, a kind of foie gras manchego.
+Also popular in this region is morteruelo, a kind of foie gras.
 Manchego cheese is also renowned.